Work-Study Employer Information

 - Be sure you can fund approximately 40% of these wages and the cost of employer benefits.

-- There are no work-study funds in the summer months at ISU
+- There are no work-study funds in the summer months at ISU.

-Once you qualify as an off campus employer, the school will send you an Allocation Request Form (annually in March), and an Employer's Contract (annually in August)
+Once you qualify as an off-campus employer, the school will send you an Allocation Request Form (annually in March), and an Employer's Contract (annually in August).

-Off-Campus Participants: Return Contracts to ISU Financial Aid Office.
+Off-Campus Participants: Return Contracts to ISU Financial Aid Office

 When you receive the employer's contract there will be three copies.
 The authorized person should sign all three contracts.
 Once contracts have been signed, return all three employer's contract to the Financial Aid Office for the Idaho State University President's signature.

-Return to the follow address:
+Return the contracts to the following address:

 Idaho State University